Poojitha680/Data_Pipelines/README.md

 This project implements a **custom sales data pipeline** that ingests, cleans, analyzes, and visualizes sales-related data from multiple sources: **CSV, JSON, and Excel**.

+It is designed to be:
+-  Modular
+-  Insight-rich
+-  Visualization-capable
+-  Extensible for large-scale or real-time pipelines

 ---

 ##  File Structure